Yutian2024/Hand-Gesture-Recognition/README.md

 # Hand Gesture Recognition
 This repository contains a CNN-based hand gesture recognition system.
 It classifies images into predefined gesture categories using deep learning.
+Training data can be found in 'Hand_Gesture_Dataset_revised.rar'.
+New data can be found in 'new.rar'.

 ## Features
 - **Image Preprocessing**: Resize, normalize, and augment gesture images.